 Women technology entrepreneurs are a neglected topic in entrepreneurship literature.
 Rather than following gender blind frameworks used for entrepreneurship, this study proposes to use a feminist approach.
 Literature is overcrowded with analyses of individual level factors while ignoring the role of macro factors in shaping entrepreneurship.
 Thus, this study develops a total of nine propositions around two key macro factors: organizational factors (such as the hierarchical structure of scientific workplaces) and societal factors (such as stereotypes).
 The paper presents a case analysis using the propositions developed on an exemplar country chosen for the study: Turkey.
 Our overview of Turkey confirms the propositions developed in this paper.
 The paper ends with implications of the study and suggestions for future studies.

-Cetindamar Kozanoglu, D, Wasti, N & Beyhan, B 2018, 'Technology Management Tools and Techniques: Factors Affecting theirUsage and their Impact on Performance' in Daim, T, Oliver, T & Phaal, R (eds), Technology Roadmapping (World Scientific Series in R&D Management Vol 2), World Scientific, Singapore, pp. 33-62.View/Download from: UTS OPUS or Publisher's site
+Cetindamar Kozanoglu, D, Wasti, N & Beyhan, B 2018, 'Technology Management Tools and Techniques: Factors Affecting theirUsage and their Impact on Performance' in Daim, T, Oliver, T & Phaal, R (eds), Technology Roadmapping (World Scientific Series in R&D Management Vol 2), World Scientific, Singapore, pp. 33-62.View/Download from: Publisher's site

 This study investigates which technology management (TM) tools are used in practice, what determines their usage, and whether they affect the user firms’ performance.
 Based on a survey of 52 electronics and machinery firms in Turkey, the study shows there are significant relationships between the num-ber of TM tools and techniques that a firm uses and (i) the hierarchical level of the chief technology officer (CTO) or most senior manager responsible for technology, (ii) his/her field of education, and (iii) the size of the firm.
 The findings indicate a significant and linear relationship between the extent to which the firms have reached their growth targets and the number of TM tools and techniques used.
 This relationship is, however, not observed between the firms profitability and the number of TM tools and techniques.
 The findings have important implications for the practice of TM.